 Ms. Peters was appointed manager of Human Resources for GE Plastics in Worldwide Marketing and Product Management in 1986, and in 1989 she transferred to Bergen op Zoom, the Netherlands, to manage human resources for GE Plastics' European manufacturing sites.
 In 1990 she moved to Fairfield, Connecticut, to become manager of Human Resources Staffing and Development, and the following year she was promoted to manager of Human Resources for GE Plastics, Americas.
 She moved to Louisville, Kentucky, in 1993 to become the senior human resources manager for GE Appliances.

 Ms. Peters was appointed a company officer in 1997, and in 2000 she became executive vice president of Human Resources for NBC.
-In 2007 she assumed responsibility for all training and development, including leadership.
+In 2001 she was appointed to lead Executive Development for GE, responsible for talent identification and succession planning for GE executives worldwide.
+In 2007 she was named Chief Learning Officer, and assumed responsibility for all training and development, including leadership.

 Ms. Peters graduated from St. Mary's College, Notre Dame, with a B.A. in English Literature and from the University of Virginia with a Master's of Education.
 She serves on the National Board of Directors of Girl Scouts of the USA.
 She is married and has one daughter.